-The busiest Vietjet routes are: Hanoi - Ho Chi Minh City, Da Nang - Ho Chi Minh City and Da Nang - Hanoi.
-Currently, the Vietjet fleet counts 64 aircraft from the A320 family, and on order there are still 320 aircraft from the A320 and 737 aircraft families.
+The busiest routes Vietjet are: Hanoi - Ho Chi Minh City, Da Nang - Ho Chi Minh City and Da Nang - Hanoi.
+Currently, the Vietjet fleet has 64 aircraft in the A320 family, and there are still 320 aircraft in the A320 and 737 aircraft families on order.

 1. Thai Lion Air

 The largest increase in transport capacity was recorded by Thai Lion Air, a subsidiary of Lion Air in Indonesia.
 Thai Lion Air is a hybrid company.
 He turned 5 in December and reached a fleet of 2018 aircraft.